- Klingon Bat'leth prop replica!

 - Includes a crimson 500-piece limited edition cold-cast resin display stand.

+"Today is a good day to die."
 This astonishing Star Trek Klingon Bat'leth Prop Replica is designed to the specifications used for Star Trek: The Next Generation

 and Star Trek: Deep Space Nine.
 Constructed of high-grade aircraft aluminum and featuring a genuine split-leather grip, the huge 1:1 scale replica measures 43-inches long x 16-inches wide x 1/4-inch thick and weighs an impressive 4 pounds.
 This is a truly substantial display piece!
 Included is a crimson 500-piece limited edition cold-cast resin display stand featuring a gold-plate aluminum Klingon insignia and a certificate of authenticity.
 The false edge blade is not sharpened, and the points have been dulled for increased safety when handling.
 Intended for adults only.